pepopowitz/tdd-workshop/README.md

 3. We'll recap our findings as a group.

 Within each module, a pointer finger symbol (👉) indicates instructions which require you to take specific action.

+If you have trouble running any of the commands in the modules, see the [Troubleshooting](#troubleshooting) section of this guide.

 ## Modules